 This miter saw should work and is worth it if you do a lot of crafting, especially crafting with pool noodles.
 It looks large enough to handle the job.

 We made our own miter box from a piece of wood and some screws.

 If you’re handy with tools, or have a spouse with that kind of talent (like I do), making your own is easy.

 You can see mine in the photo below.
 The marks were drawn on to show inches and to use as a guide when cutting.

 If you don’t have a miter box, you can place your pool noodle in a glass and use it as a guide.
 In that case, though, you may be limited in the length of the cut pieces.

 But, if it works for your project, that is another option.

 Knife or Saw

 To cut pool noodles, you need a proper knife.
-We reccomend a long serrated knife, like a bread knife, to use with your mitre box.
+We recommend a long serrated knife, like a bread knife, to use with your miter box.